Nursing School - Timeline

-- Should be taking the GRE or waiting for the release of your score from an earlier test.
+- Should be taking the GRE or TEAS or waiting for the release of your score from an earlier test.
 It is a good idea to take an earlier test date and help avoid delays.

 - Confirm deadline dates for individual accelerated nursing programs.